gammalogic/camogen-php/README.md

   - Command line script to generate and save the example images
 - `camogen-examples-browser.php`
   - Browser-based script to generate and save the example images, then display them in your browser
+- `camogen-examples-cli-svg-export.php`
+  - Command line script to generate and save an example image in PNG and SVG format
+- `camogen-examples-browser-svg-export.php`
+  - Browser-based script to generate and save an example image in PNG and SVG format, then display both files in your browser

 Please see the comments at the top of each script for more details on how to run them.